Cyang18/Distributed-System-Song-Recommended/Where to start.md

 8. Add the Spark_job_driver.py into the bucket location
 9. On the cluster run a Job
 10. In the job configuration selection select pyspark
-11. Attach the driver file location with the Job configuration, where it asks to add python file
+11. Attach the driver file location with the Job configuration, where it asks to add python file. (e.g., gs://your-bucket/path/to/your_script.py)
 12. Excute the Job, and make sure it's successful.
 13. Run another Job through Hive, now in the configuration make sure to select Hive Text.
 14. Attach the table name, such as select * from "table name" to the Hive Text command section